Debunking the myths about working with a recruiter

 I recently came across this article in Forbes that struck a nerve.
 Now, I view Forbes as a trusted news source and reference it all the time.
 They have great articles about job searching and the job market.
-But with this one, they definitely got it wrong.
+But with this one about working with a recruiter, they definitely got it wrong.

 The article says one of the two worst ways to find a job is…through recruiters.
 Um, what?!
 We put people to work every day in good jobs across the country.
 And our recruiting team is awesome at what they do.